SyncfusionExamples/dotnet-secure-pdf-signing-and-validation/README.md

 # Secure PDF Documents with Digital Signatures in ASP.NET Core Using Syncfusion® .NET PDF Library

-A small ASP.NET Core 8 MVC sample that uses the **Syncfusion .NET PDF Library** to sign and secure PDF documents, and to read back the signature information from a signed file.
+A lightweight ASP.NET Core sample that demonstrates how to sign, secure, and validate PDF documents using the **Syncfusion .NET PDF Library**.
+The application allows users to apply digital signatures, encrypt PDF files, configure document permissions, and retrieve signature details from signed PDFs.

 ## Pages